Jan 23, 2020

-You have 14 days to change your address on your vehicle registration.
+You have 14 days to change your address.
 You must visit a registry agent in person to apply for an address change.
 A $7 fee applies to change personal information on your registration.

 What Are Some Tips To Renew Car Registration In Alberta?

-Alberta no longer provides postal reminders for expiring vehicle registration.
-Here are some tips to ensure you renew your registration correctly and on time :
+Alberta no longer provides postal reminders for expiring registration.
+Here are some tips to ensure you renew it on time :

 - Renew early (at least 10 business days in advance) so you have access to online renewal

 - Pay fines well in advance of renewal (if applicable)